 Formerly the colony Spanish Sahara, it is a disputed territory in the Maghreb region claimed by both Morocco and the Sahrawi/Saharan Arab Democratic Republic (SADR).
 Morocco controls approximately 80% of the territory and administers it officially as the “Southern Provinces” consisting of the Ri¬o de Oro and Saguia el-Hamra regions.
 The SADR controls the remaining 20% and a UN-monitored ceasefire has been in effect since 1991.

-As of 2017, no other member state of the United Nations has ever officially recognized Moroccan sovereignty over the Western Sahara and the SADR is fully recognised by many states in addition to being a full member of the African Union.
-Morocco, on the other hand, was re-admitted to the African Union in January, some 33 years after it withdrew from the Organisation of African Unity (the AU’s predecessor), in protest of the SADR’s membership.
+As of 2017, no other member state of the United Nations has officially recognised Moroccan sovereignty over the Western Sahara, and the SADR is fully recognised by many states in addition to being a full member of the African Union.
+Morocco was re-admitted to the African Union in 2017, years after it withdrew from the Organisation of African Unity (the AU’s predecessor) in 1986, in protest of the SADR’s membership.

 Sources: Who Owns Whom sector reports, CIA Factbook, African Development Bank, World Bank, Trading Economics, African Statistical Yearbook and IMF.